What You Need to Know About Chief Executive

 Coordination: Adjusting actions in relation to others’ actions.

-- Railroad Commissioner
+- Liquor Commissioner

-Is There Going to be Demand for Chief Executives?
+Are There Job Opportunities for Chief Executives?

 The states with the most job growth for Chief Executive are Washington, Utah, and Colorado.
 Watch out if you plan on working in Maine, Ohio, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-The salary for Chief Executives ranges between about $68,360 and $208,000 a year.
+The typical yearly salary for Chief Executives is somewhere between $68,360 and $208,000.

 Chief Executives who work in California, District of Columbia, or Georgia, make the highest salaries.